-Studying the formation of a discipline as an interdisciplinary process sounds like an oxymoronic endeavour.
+Studying the formation of a discipline as an interdisciplinary process sounds like an oxymoronic endeayour.
 Unsurprisingly then, many a story of discipline formation in the 19th century has been written with a strong disciplinary focus.
 On the other hand, it is precisely during processes of discipline formation that the boundaries between disciplines are tested and interactions are intensified.
 This project therefore aims to look at disciplinary formation by studying the interactions between the disciplines and practices involved in this process.
 As a case study of such a process, I follow the flows of various types of cognitive goods as they cross disciplinary boundaries to reassemble into the hybrid which we recognise as the discipline of 'general linguistics'.
 I will consider the origins and development of general linguistics during its formation in the last decades of the 19th and the first decades of the 20th century, with important landmarks such as Gabelentz's Die Sprachwissenschaft (1891), Saussure's Cours de Linguistique Générale (1916) and the First International Conference of Linguists in 1928.
 Many aspects of this formation process are still not well-understood and would benefit from a perspective of interdisciplinary integration.
 One such aspect is the flow from the physical studies of acoustics and sound to general linguistics through phonetics.
 In considering these kinds of interactions, I will examine how linguists positioned themselves within a changing academic context and sought to legitimise their discipline.
 These insights will tell us more about the dynamics of disciplines and processes of discipline formation.

-Bart Karstens (University of Amsterdam), The Structure Concept: a Historical Epistemology gradually came to support a general theory of language, a process that ended with the advent of structuralism in the 1920s.
+Bart Karstens (University of Amsterdam), The Structure Concept: a Historical Epistemology

+The centre of gravity of the history of the application of the concept of 'structure' in linguistics lies in the 19th century.
+In the common narrative, the organism metaphor came to support comparative methodology in the early 19th century and cognates of 'organism' like 'system' and 'structure' gradually came to support a general theory of language, a process that ended with the advent of structuralism in the 1920s.
 The common account suggests a gradual development of linguistics towards a full-fledged independent academic discipline.
 Yet, scholars like Saussure and Jakobson explicitly opposed the comparative approach that for the most part had dominated 19th century linguistic research.
 This conscious effort at demarcation cannot be squared with an account in which elements of the basic vocabulary roughly remain constant over time.
 'Structure' in fact only became part of scientific discourse from the middle of the 19th century onwards.
 We have to ask why linguists started to use this concept and how it entered their profession, since it did not originate from within.
 In my talk I identify a 'flow' of the structure concept that runs through architecture, chemistry, literary studies, mathematics and linguistics.
 Parts of this chain of interaction have received (sometimes only minor) attention in the literature, nowhere are they considered jointly.
 At each 'turn' I ask why and how the structure concept migrated and what changes in meaning came about as a result of migration.
 In conclusion I reflect on the surplus value of considering the 'flow chain' as a whole.